COVD-19 Coronavirus LATEST as of 17th April 2020

-All services in our church are suspended until 31st March 2020 until further notice.
+All services in our church are suspended until until further notice.
 Our church will remain open during the day but strictly for the sake of personal prayer.
-This is by order of the Ecumenical Patriarch on 18th March 2020.
-The closure date will be reviewed at the end of March.
+This is by order of the Ecumenical Patriarch made on 18th March 2020.
+The closure date will be reviewed regularly.

 For up to date details of the church opening times, please contact Father Vasilios at the church office on: 0208455 7510

 Dear community members,

 With the outbreak of COVID-19 Coronavirus in the UK, we would like to ensure that we minimise the spread of the virus within our church.
 Our church follows Public Health England guidance on the virus.
 The latest guidance can be found at https://www.gov.uk/government/collections/coronavirus-covid-19-list-of-guidance

 • a cough